$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Results

-Inspecting Figs.~\ref{fig:2bdf_ratio_loc}--\ref{fig:2bmd_ratio_nonloc_500}, we can also observe that the differences between the calculations with and without the $ L=0 $ approximation are evident.
-However, in the plateau region, these differences are small, confirming that $ s $-waves give the dominant contribution to SRCs, as expected~\cite{Cruz-Torres:2019fum}.
+Inspecting Figs.~\ref{fig:2bdf_ratio_loc}--\ref{fig:2bmd_ratio_nonloc_500}, we can also observe that the differences between the calculations with and without the $ L=0 $ approximation are evident, and in some cases in the $L=0$ approximation is very difficult to identify a plateau.
+These pose severe questions to the predictions of the GCF for non-local potentials, when the $L=0$ approximation is used.
 Nevertheless, differences arise depending on the spin channel and the potential.
 In general, for $ S=1 $, for both 2BDFs and 2BMDs, the differences between the curves obtained with and without the $L=0$ assumption are much smaller compared to the $ S=0 $ cases for all potentials, both local and non-local.
 Remarkable is the case of the 2BMDs ratios for the $S=0$ channels, calculated with the N2LO potentials.
-As it can be seen from Figs.~\ref{fig:2bmd_ratio_nonloc_450} and~\ref{fig:2bmd_ratio_nonloc_500}, both the $\Lambda=450$ MeV and $\Lambda=500$ MeV potentials exhibit larger differences between the calculations with and without the $ L=0 $ approximation compared to the other chiral orders.
+As it can be seen from Figs.~\ref{fig:2bmd_ratio_nonloc_450} and~\ref{fig:2bmd_ratio_nonloc_500}, both the $\Lambda=450$ MeV and $\Lambda=500$ MeV potentials exhibit larger differences between the calculations with and without the $ L=0 $ approximation compared to the other chiral orders. {In fact, especially for the N2LO450 potential, the plateaus in the ratios calculated with the approximation $L=0$ are barely visible.
 In the case of the local potentials results in Figs.~\ref{fig:2bdf_ratio_loc} and~\ref{fig:2bmd_ratio_loc}, differences are also observed depending on the specific potential.
 For example, for the $S=0$ channels, the results for the 2BDFs and 2BMDs ratios obtained with the NV2+3/Ib* potential show greater differences between the two calculations with and without the $L=0$ approximation compared to the results obtained with the NV2+3/Ia* potential.
 Additionally, we observe that for the 2BMDs, the plateaus are better defined when the $ L=0 $ approximation is not applied.
 This holds true for both local and non-local potentials, further reinforcing the need to go beyond this approximation to achieve more precise and stable extractions of the contact coefficients.

 We have also analyzed the contribution of TNIs in the calculation without the $ L = 0 $ approximation.
 Specifically, this was achieved by examining the ratios to the universal functions and their FT of the 2BDFs and 2BMDs, respectively, calculated from the $^3$He wave functions obtained with and without TNIs.
 As illustrative results, we show in Figs.~\ref{fig:2bdf_ratio_loc_noTNI} and~\ref{fig:2bmd_ratio_loc_noTNI} these ratios obtained with the Ia* and Ib* Norfolk potentials (here labelled NV/Ia* and NV/Ib*), with and without TNIs.
 As we can see by inspection of the figures, the calculations with and without TNIs are quite close, even if the NV/Ib* case presents larger differences than the NV/Ia* one.